andrewge8622/andrewge8622.github.io/projects/analog-PWM-gen/index.md

 Your browser does not support the video tag.
 </video>

+There are a few issues I hope to address in the future, namely the fact that there appears to be a minimum/maximum duty cycle before the output simply is low or high.
+I suspect this may have something to do with the fact that the op-amps are not rail-to-rail.
+The PWM edge also has some non-ideal settling that may be due to stray capacitance, so I plan to move this project onto a higher quality breadboard, or possibly perfboard.
+Overall however, this drives the fan as desired, so I'm satisfied.

 ### Lessons learned

 * On an exam, you can probably assume your op-amp is ideal (tbt ELE203).
 In practice, you cannot.